bzhang98/sorting-visualizer/README.md

     ```
 4. Start the development server:
     ```bash
-    npm start
+    npm run dev
     ```

 ## Usage

-1. Open your browser and go to `http://localhost:3000`.
+1. Open your browser and go to `http://localhost:5173`.
 2. Select a sorting algorithm from the dropdown menu.
 3. Click the "Generate Array" button to create a new array.
 4. Use the controls to start, pause, or step through the sorting process.